Medical Scholars Research Fellowship (MSRF)

 EVALUATION AND SELECTION

 Fellowships are awarded based on the applicant’s potential to become a physician-scientist and how the year-out experience will enhance such potential.
 The applicant’s ability and promise are assessed through the personal statement and proposed research plan.
-Quality of training is evaluated through the research plan and information provided in the mentor’s endorsement, including the mentor’s curriculum vitae, list of current funding, list of trainees, and an individualized training plan for the applicant.
+Quality of training is evaluated through the research plan and information provided in the mentor’s endorsement, including the mentor’s research qualifications (expertise and publication record in the research area, external grant support to fund the research project for the entire proposed fellowship term).

 Online Application Open: September 1, 2022